ddemaree/demaree-next/content/blog/2021-04-21-thoughts-on-apples-spring-loaded-event/index.md

   - Apple
   - iMac
   - iPad
+excerpt: If you were hoping for Apple to sell you a $350 keychain, I have good news!
 ---

 <p class="has-large-font-size">It’s that time again — Apple has announced products, and now we will talk about the products that were announced!!!